scipy.stats.

 Notes

 [1] defines three versions of the k-sample Anderson-Darling test: one for continuous distributions and two for discrete distributions, in which ties between samples may occur.
 The default of this routine is to compute the version based on the midrank empirical distribution function.
 This test is applicable to continuous and discrete data.
-If midrank is set to False, the right side empirical distribution is used for a test for discrete data.
+If variant is set to 'discrete', the right side empirical distribution is used for a test for discrete data; if variant is 'continuous', the same test statistic and p-value are computed for data with no ties, but with less computation.
 According to [1], the two discrete test statistics differ only slightly if a few collisions due to round-off errors occur in the test not adjusted for ties between samples.

 The critical values corresponding to the significance levels from 0.01 to 0.25 are taken from [1]. p-values are floored / capped at 0.1% / 25%.
 Since the range of critical values might be extended in future releases, it is recommended not to test p == 0.25, but rather p >= 0.25 (analogously for the lower bound).